Sunayna Wahi

 Sunayna Raiza Wahi (born 14 August 1990) is a Surinamese female sprinter, born in Paramaribo.

 She competed at the 2016 Summer Olympics in Rio de Janeiro, in the women's 100 metres.

+Wahi was a runner-up in the 200 m at the 2017 NCAA Division II women's indoor track and field championships and NCAA Division II women's outdoor track and field championships for the Adams State Grizzlies track and field team.
+In 2019, she became a coach for the New Haven Chargers track and field team.